Senana/senana.github.io/_posts/2024-06-06-northstar.md

 ---
-title: 'If you're following your North Star, you're doing it wrong'
+title:  "If you're following your North Star, you're doing it wrong"
 tags: special-interest
 ---